zyro/crunchbased/README.md

 ## API Key

-While the above is enough to compile and run the application, you will need to add your API key to use any feature beyond browsing the home tabs.
+While the above is enough to compile and run the application, you will need to add your own API key to use any feature beyond browsing the home tabs.

-1. Register for the CrunchBase Developer API [here](http://developer.crunchbase.com/) and generate an API key.
+1. Register on the [CrunchBase Developer site](http://developer.crunchbase.com/) and generate an API key.
 It should only take moments to get your key.

 2. Find the `Api` class in package `com.github.zyro.crunchbased.service`.
 It looks like this: